 In Kelly v.
 United States, 140 S. Ct.
 1565 (2020), the Court reversed federal fraud convictions in a case that grew out of the notorious "Bridgegate" scandal, where public officials changed the lane alignment on the George Washington Bridge in order to punish the mayor of Fort Lee, New Jersey, for not endorsing then-Governor Chris Christie for re-election.
 Bridget Kelly, Christie's deputy chief of staff, and William Baroni, Deputy Executive Director of the Port Authority, were convicted on charges that they engaged in wire fraud and defrauded a federally funded program when they falsely claimed the lanes were changed to conduct a traffic study.
 Citing its prior decision in Skilling, a unanimous Supreme Court reversed the convictions on the ground that the two federal fraud statutes prohibited deceptive attempts to obtain money or property and the defendants were seeking "political payback" rather than money or property.
-For the view that the Court's ruling "clearly establishes that a scheme that has only an incidental effect on property interests is not a covered offense" and may have an impact on the "Varsity Blues" prosecutions alleging corruption in the college admissions process, see Steven D. Gordon, 'Bridgegate' Decision May Impact 'Varsity Blues' Prosecutions, BLOOMBERG LAW, May 29, https://news.bloomberglaw.com/white-collar-and-criminal-law/insight-bridgegate-2020. decision-may-impact-varsity-blues-prosecutions.
+For the view that the Court's ruling "clearly establishes that a scheme that has only an incidental effect on property interests is not a covered offense" and may have an impact on the "Varsity Blues" prosecutions alleging corruption in the college admissions process, see Steven D. Gordon, 'Bridgegate' Decision May Impact 'Varsity Blues' Prosecutions, BLOOMBERG LAW (May 29, 2020), https://news.bloomberglaw.com/white-collar-and-criminal-law/insight-bridgegate-decision-may-impact-varsity-blues-prosecutions.
+For an update on the college admissions scandal, see the material below supplementing page 681.